mgcooper/icemodel/icemodel/+icemodel/+verification/README.md

 The `output_root` kwarg is the explicit staging-root switch: eval manifests go to `<output_root>/eval`, forcing/Data to `<output_root>/input`.
-`output_root=<repo>/data` (or the unset default, which resolves to the repo-root data tree) is the normal verification-data target. `output_root=<repo>/demo/data` is only for deliberate legacy/demo comparisons or fixture-packaging maintenance.
+`output_root=<repo>/data` (or the unset default, which resolves to the repo-root data tree) is the normal verification-data target.
+Verification staging must not target `demo/data`; that tracked tree is limited to the public demo inputs.
-The default never writes the demo tree unless `output_root` / `evaluation_data_root` is pointed at `demo/data` on purpose.

 **Incremental staging (MERGE by default).** Staging one site **adds or updates only that site's case entry** in the family `manifest.json` and **preserves